theKnary/Textplay/README.rst

 Works for linux (using correct makefile) and with the latest Ruby.

-I changed the formatting a bit so that it converts to PDF better.
+I changed the formatting a bit so that it converts to PDF better, using wkhtmltopdf.
 I also changed the defaults to the more common formatting standards.
 Carriage returns are interpreted as the same line by default as well.

 Set top and bottom margins with your html to pdf converter options.